beemarie/TodoList-iOS/README.md

 [![Build Status](https://travis-ci.org/IBM-Swift/TodoList-iOS.svg?branch=master)](https://travis-ci.org/IBM-Swift/TodoList-iOS)

-- Requires Swift 3.
-- Facebook Developer Account

 ## Getting Started

-- Add a new Facebook Application to your account at developer.facebook.com.
-- Add the Facebook Login service to your application
-- Replace inside of Configuration/Info.plist your `FacebookDisplayName`, `FacebookAppID`, and `URL Schemes` with the values you got from developer.facebook.com.
 - Replace inside of Configuration/bluemix.plist the `appRouteRemote` for your deployed application.

 ## Deploying the TodoList Database ##